AvinZarlez/processing-vscode/README.md

 * Open the "Advanced System Settings" by running sysdm.cpl
 * In the "System Properties" window, click on the Advanced tab.
 * In the "Advanced" section, click the Environment Variables button.
 * Edit the "Path" variable.
-Append the processing path (e.g. ;C:\Program Files\Processing-3.0.1\) to the variable value.
+Append the processing path (Example: `;C:\Program Files\Processing-3.0.1\`) to the variable value.
 Each entry is separated with a semicolon.

 #### Mac: